 I’d met several people who claimed they didn’t like Indonesia, but when I told people I’d be spending most of my time in Bali, their eyes lit up.
-It was as if I was talking about a totally separate country.
-To be honest, it does feel like its own country.
-The people are Hindu, they speak Balinese, they have their own local cuisine, and their own type of massage.
-The subculture here is so different from the rest of Indonesia, that it’s hard to generalize it with the rest of the country.
-Here’s what you need to know about Bali before visiting, although I’ve included some info that pertains to all of Indonesia as well.
+It was as if I was talking about a different country.
+In Bali, the people are Hindu, they speak Balinese, and they have their own local cuisine.
+They even have their own type of massage.
+The subculture here is so different from the rest of Indonesia that it’s hard to generalize it with the rest of the country.
+Here’s my Bali cheat sheet including what you need to know before visiting.

 Before you go…